Interference Resurrection of the $\tau$ Dipole through Quantum Tomography: Case Study: -Dipoles at Colliders

 In the rest of this section we present our results.
-We analytically calculate the $R$-matrix in the EW SM at tree level, as well as with the addition of the SMEFT dipole operators $\mathcal{O}_{\gamma\tau}, \mathcal{O}_{Z\tau}$ with the help of FeynArts and FormCalc~\cite{Hahn:1998yk,Hahn:2000kx}.
-We collect the coefficient of the resulting Fano decomposition in \cref{sec:Fano}.
+We analytically calculate the $R$-matrix at the level of undecayed $\tau$ leptons in the EW SM at tree level, as well as with the addition of the SMEFT dipole operators $\mathcal{O}_{\gamma\tau}, \mathcal{O}_{Z\tau}$ with the help of FeynArts and FormCalc~\cite{Hahn:1998yk,Hahn:2000kx}.
+The computation of the $R$-matrix is not novel, but we collect the coefficient of the resulting Fano decomposition in \cref{sec:Fano} for the reader's convenience.

 After integrating over $z$, we calculate, as a function of $m_{\tau\tau}$, the Bell inequality marker $\mathfrak{m}_{12}$, the concurrence $\mathcal{C}[\rho]$, and the local quantum uncertainty LQU\@.
 We pick as a benchmark point the current best constraint $|C_{\gamma}| \leq (1.5~\textrm{TeV})^{-2}$~\cite{Haisch:2023upo} and, since our goal is to compare the reach of different observables to NP, we apply it to $|C_{Z}|$ as well.
 We consider 4 possible phases for the Wilson coefficient, to showcase the sensitivity of different observables to the phase of the Wilson coefficients.
+We comment on the deviation of these observables when the SMEFT operators are turned on, which suggests that single elements of the $C$ matrix have better sensitivity than quantum information observables.

-Finally, we compare the quantum information observables to single elements of the $C$ matrix, and show how the latter have better sensitivity both at high and low energies to the SMEFT operators, as well as better discrimination power between different phase choices for the Wilson coefficient, hence to the CP properties of the UV theory.
-We perform this procedure both for $e e$ and $p p$ colliders.
+Finally, we compute the sensitivities, and confirm that single elements of the $C$ matrix have better sensitivity both at high and low energies to the SMEFT operators, as well as better discrimination power between different phase choices for the Wilson coefficient, hence to the CP properties of the UV theory.
+For $e e$ colliders, the sensitivities are computed including the effects of tau decays, using MadGraph Monte Carlo (MC) simulations, both with and without detector and initial-state radiation (ISR) effects.
+We also comment on the possible sensitivities of $p p$ colliders.